Quinoa

 Method

-Store uncooked quinoa in an airtight container in a cool, dry pantry away from direct sunlight and heat sources
+Store uncooked quinoa in airtight containers in cool, dark, dry pantry

 Duration